Kosmos™ is a portable, artificial intelligence (AI)-guided ultrasound scanner for high-resolution imaging of the heart, lungs and abdomen.

-The platform also features a comprehensive suite of clinical deep learning applications planned for its 12 to 24-month roadmap.
-It displays its AI calculations to clinicians transparently while performing clinical duties such as AI-calculated ejection fraction.
+The platform also features a comprehensive suite of clinical deep learning applications planned for its 12-to-24-month roadmap.
+It displays its AI calculations to clinicians transparently, while performing clinical duties such as AI-calculated ejection fraction.

 Kosmos provides a more thorough overview of the patient’s health on the spot by synchronising ultrasound, ECG and auscultation.
-Its AI-guided interface further automates and optimises the image acquisition processes.
+Its AI-guided interface further automates and optimises image acquisition processes.